portworx/px-docs/scheduler/kubernetes/px-k8s-asg.md

 ## EBS volume template

 {% include asg/ebs-template.md ebs-vol-addendum="

-We will supply the template(s), when we create the Portworx DaemonSet spec later in this guide.
+We will supply these template(s) when we create the Portworx DaemonSet spec later on in this guide.
 "
 %}